lexaguskov/todo/README.md

 - 👉 I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts

-- 👉 I as an owner/creator of a certain to-do list can freeze/unfreeze a to-do list I've created to avoid other users from mutating it